flanksource/docs/mission-control/docs/config-db/concepts/transform.md

 # Transform

-Transformation can be performed after the configs have been scraped from the target.
-This can be useful when you want to

-- hide/remove sensitive data from the scraped configuration (e.g. passwords, tokens, etc.)
-- transform the scraped configuration using CEL
-- remove certain fields from the scraped configuration

 | Field           | Description                                                                              | Scheme                                                       | Required |
 | --------------- | ---------------------------------------------------------------------------------------- | ------------------------------------------------------------ | -------- |
 | `gotemplate`    | Specify Go template for use in script                                                    | `string`                                                     |          |